RyanWangZf/SDSIT/README.md

 Welcome!
 This course is jointly taught by UC Berkeley and the Tsinghua-Berkeley Shenzhen Institute (TBSI).

+*Notice*:

-*Notice*: the password access to all links below is shared in the course WeChat group, please check.
+- the password access to all links below is shared in the course WeChat group, please check.
+- Slides with annotation in real-time courses are also offered, with title named like "Lect*(annot)".